rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.2.9

+This version is approved for release on Apple Mac Store 10 November 2020.

+- maintenance release and some refactor of code
+- added backup of configurations

 ## Version 2.2.5

 This version is approved for release on Apple Mac Store 27 September 2020.